 Currently the following profiles are available.
-Additional feeding profiles and a feeding profile generator are available in our LIS Software.
+Additional feeding profiles and a feeding profile generator are available in our software.

 What is the LIS Cartridge?

-The LIS Cartridge is a single use container with the shape of a lid for shake flasks.
+The Cartridge is a single use container with the shape of a lid for shake flasks.
+During the experiment, the cartridge stores the liquid that you want to feed into your flask.
 It fits on all shake flasks that are normally sealed with a metal cap (straight neck shake flasks without a beaded rim and 38mm neck diameter).
 The cartridge comes sterile packed and is for one time use only.
-It can be filled with up to 25ml of any type of liquid and acts as a reservoir during the feeding experiment.

-How much liquid can be filled into the LIS Cartridge?
+How much liquid can be filled into the Cartridge?

-Currently, LIS Cartridges can be filled with up to 25ml of any liquid.
+Currently, our cartridges can be filled with up to 25ml of any liquid.
 If you want to feed more than 25ml, you can simply switch cartridges during the experiment and replace the empty one with a newly prepared one.

-No, the LIS Cartridge is a single use product that comes sterile.
+No, the cartridge is a single use product.
 Sterility is not given after experimental usage.
-Additionally, the cartridge must be sealed air tight after filling with liquid for precise feeding in combination with the LIS Drive. aquila biolabs can only guarantee this proper fit (snap fit for air tightness between the cartridge and the LID for the first time use.
+Additionally, the cartridge must be sealed air tight after filling it with liquid. aquila biolabs can only guarantee this proper fit (snap fit for air tightness between the cartridge and the lid of the cartridge) for first time usage.

-Which liquids can I fill into the LIS Cartridge?
+Which liquids can I fill into the Cartridge?

 The table below provides an overview of successfully tested substances.
 If you are interested in a certain liquid and concentration that is not listed here, please contact us directly and we will inform or test for you if you can use your intended liquid.